Which city is cheaper, Reykjavik or Bern?

 Travelers enjoy the nightlife and food when visiting the cultural city of Bern.
 The length of your ideal trip is an individual decision.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

-Visitors enjoy the shopping and nightlife when visiting the clean destination of Reykjavik.
+Visitors enjoy the shopping and nightlife when visiting the green destination of Reykjavik.
 This city offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 Bern is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-The clean city of Reykjavik offers nightlife and shopping.
+The safe city of Reykjavik offers nightlife and shopping.
 Make sure you spend some time hiking while you're in the area.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 These are the overall average travel costs for the two destinations.